 - (a) C.C.
-Padmanabhan and Others vs Director of Public Instructions & Ors (AIR 1981 SC 64) - (b) Director General Rice Research Institute vs K.M.
+Pakwanabhan and Others vs Director of Public Instructions & Ors (AIR 1981 SC 64) - (b) Director General Rice Research Institute vs K.M.
 Das (AIR 1995 SC 122) - (c) Superintendent of Post Offices vs P.K.
-Rajamma (1977) 3 SCC 374 - (d) Union of India and others vs Kameshwar Prasad, (1998 SCC (L&S) 447) - (e) Union of India and another vs S.S.
+Rajanna (1977) 3 SCC 374 - (d) Union of India and others vs Kanseshwar Prasad, (1998 SCC (L&S) 447) - (e) Union of India and another vs S.S.
 Ranade (1995) 4 SCC 462 - (f) Judgment dated 14th November, 2008 in CP C No. 169/05 in the case of P.P.C.
-Rawani and others vs Union of India and others. - (g) Col. B.J.
-Akkara (Retd) vs Government of India (2006) 11 SCC 709 - (h) State of Maharashtra vs Digambar (1995) 4 SCC 683 - (i) Union of India vs A.S.
+Rawasi and others vs Union of India and others. - (g) Col. H.J.
+Akkara (Retd) vs Government of India (2006) 11 SCC 709 - (h) State of Maharashtra vs Diganbar (1995) 4 SCC 683 - (i) Union of India vs A.S.
 Gangoli (2007) 6 SCC 196

-- (j) State of U.P. vs Synthetics and Chemicals (1991) 4 SCC 139 - (k) Municipal Corporation of Delhi vs Gurmail Kaur (1989) 1 SCC 161 - (l) B. Shama Rao vs U.T. of Pondicherry AIR 1967 SC 1480 - (m) N. Bargavan Pillai vs State of Kerala (2004) 13 SCC 217 - (n) State of Haryana and others vs AGM Management Services Ltd (2006) 5 SCC 520 - (o) Ramesh Chand vs Registrar cum Deputy Commissioner,
+(j) State of U.P. vs Synthetics and Chemicals (1991) 4 SCC 139

+(k) Municipal Corporation of Delhi vs Gurman Kaur (1989) 1 SCC 161

+(l) B. Shama Rao vs U.T. of Pondicherry AIR 1967 SC 1480

+(m) N. Bargava Pillai vs State of Kerala (2004) 13 SCC 217

+(n) State of Haryana and others vs AGM Management Services Ltd (2006) 5 SCC 520

+(o) Ramesh Chaud vs Registrar cum Deputy Commissioner,

 26. Arguments were heard and documents perused.
-Counsel for respondents in OA No. 421/08 has also submitted a written argument, which has also been scanned through
+Counsel for respondents in OA No. 421/08 has also submitted a written argument, which has also been scanned through.

-27. Admittedly, the relevant Recruitment Rule has once undergone a judicial scrutiny in the hands of the Tribunal as well as High Court and the interpretation and decision thereof by the Tribunal, as upheld by the High Court, has also not been challenged by the Department before the Apex Court.
+27. Admittedly, the relevant Recruitment Rule has once undergone a judicial scrutiny in the hands of the Tribunal as well as High Court and the interpretation and decision thereon by the Tribunal, as upheld by the High Court, has also not been challenged by the Department before the Apex Court.
 In other words, the decision as rendered by the High Court has attained finality.
 And that decision is that for filling up the vacancies in Group D posts through the G.D.S. and Casual Labourers, clearance from the Screening committee is not a pre-requisite.
 Under these circumstances, normally it should be held that the issue is no longer res integra.
-However, since, the counsel for the respondents has relied upon certain doctrines, viz.
-Doctrine of per incuriam as well as sub silentio it cannot be possible to dismiss the case of the applicants in a single sentence that the respondents are precluded to contend here that the method of recruitment in the case of GDS or Casual labour is not one of promotion but only a sort of an induction, resembling the same colour as of a direct recruitment.
-At the same time, the resistance by the applicants that judicial discipline warrants that this Tribunal does not reconsider the case as the same would mean sitting in appeal against the judgment of a superior court also cannot be lost sight of.
-Hence, in order to arrive at a decision in respect of these O.As, the following substantial questions of law are to be considered:-
+However, since, the counsel for the respondents has relied upon certain doctrines, viz: Doctrine of per incuriam as well as sub silentio it cannot be possible to dismiss the case of the applicants in a single sentence that the respondents are precluded to contend here that the method of recruitment in the case of GDS or Casual labour is not one of promotion but only a sort of an induction, resembling the same colour as of a direct recruitment.
+At the same time, the resistance by the applicants that judicial discipline warrants that this Tribunal does considered in the succeeding paragraphs submissions made by the parties and the decisions of the Superior Court.
+The same are decisions would be within the judicial discipline of the Tribunal